Tips & Strategies

 Ignoring the Corners

 Many beginners focus solely on the middle or the edges.
 While the center is crucial, corners provide the highest number of potential winning lines.
-Neglecting them often gives your opponent a significant tactical advantage.
+Neglecting them often gives your opponent a significant tactical advantage that can snowball into an inescapable position within just two or three moves.

 Playing Reactively

 If you only respond to your opponent's moves, you will eventually be forced into a defensive position you can't escape.
-Try to anticipate their next moves and proactively set up your own traps (forks) while defending.
+A purely reactive player will never create a fork.
+You must simultaneously defend and set up your own two-pronged threats.
+Think at least two moves ahead on every turn — one for your offense, one considering your opponent's best response.

 Failing to Block Early

 Always scan the board before placing your mark.
 It's easy to get tunnel vision on your own winning strategy and miss a blatant three-in-a-row setup by your opponent.
-A successful game is 50% offense and 50% defense.
+A successful game is 50% offense and 50% defense — the moment you ignore a two-in-a-row threat from your opponent, you have likely already lost.